Geomorphology | Glaciology | Geochronology | Palaeoclimatology

-My research focuses on the applications of cosmogenic nuclide surface-exposure dating and glacier modelling.
-Using these techniques, I am able to constrain past changes in the geometry and dynamics of Antarctic ice sheets.
+My research focuses on the applications of cosmogenic-nuclide surface-exposure dating and ice-flow modelling.
+Using these techniques, I am able to constrain past changes in the geometry and dynamics of ice sheets.
 Ultimately, this improves our understanding of ice sheet response to climate, and provides analogues for modern and future ice loss.

 Ice sheets can erode bedrock and deposit boulders at their margins.
-Surface-exposure dating allows me to measure how long ago these bedrock and boulder surfaces were revealed by a thinning ice sheet.
-With this information, I can establish the vertical and horizontal extent of ice sheets at different times in the past.
+Surface-exposure dating allows me to measure how long ago these bedrock and boulder surfaces were revealed by a thinning and retreating ice sheet.
+With this information I can establish the vertical and horizontal extent of ice sheets at different times in the past.

 Past behaviour of Transantarctic Mountain outlet glaciers

-Research conducted during my PhD explored the past behaviour of Skelton and Mackay Glaciers in the Transantarctic Mountains.
-I investigated the long-term fluctuations in glacier geometry and basal conditions over the Late Cenozoic, and the sensitivity of these glaciers during deglaciation from the Last Glacial Maximum (~20,000 years ago).
+Research conducted during my PhD explored the behaviour of Skelton and Mackay Glaciers in the Transantarctic Mountains in the recent geological past.
+I investigated the long-term fluctuations in glacier geometry and basal conditions over the Late Cenozoic, and the response of these glaciers to climate drivers and topographic controls during deglaciation from the Last Glacial Maximum (~20,000 years ago).